dmgordon25-web/CRM_MASTER/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary - Feedback Items Completed

+> Updated for current code as of 2025-11-18.
+Code under `crm-app/` is the source of truth; this document is a descriptive snapshot.

 ## ✅ COMPLETED ITEMS (Non-Dashboard)

 ### 1. Universal - Select All Checkbox (TOP PRIORITY) ✅